-Disbursement requests are received from plan participants or sponsors.
-All disbursement requests are checked for completion by the Plan Consultant or a Distribution Specialist (Control 6.1).
+Participant Service Representatives or Distribution Specialists review disbursement requests to evaluate if all required paperwork and authorizations were completed.
+(Control 6.1).
 Disbursement transactions are then entered into the OmniDC system for processing.
-During 2020 BPAS implemented a new e-signature (paperless) option for distribution requests, which is available for a limited number of plans and only for terminated participants meeting certain criteria, including having a vested balance under \$10,000.
+During 2020 BPAS implemented a new e-signature (paperless) option for distribution requests, which is available for a limited number of plans and only for terminated participants meeting certain criteria, including having a vested balance under \$20,000.
 Disbursements are allocated in the OmniDC application in accordance with plan parameters to determine if distributions are accurately charged to the appropriate participant in the plan and against the assets held by the plan for the participant.